triggr42/packettracer-network1/README.md

 ## Disclaimer

-N.B - There seems to be a bug with the network address translation (NAT) on the Cisco ASA 5506x in Packet Tracer version 8.2.2.
+N.B - There seems to be a bug with the network address translation (NAT) on the Cisco ASA 5506x when using Dynamic NAT from a singular private IP to the EXTERNAL assigned IP address in Packet Tracer version 8.2.2.
+ANY COMMENTS ON THIS ARE WELCOME.

 This network is by no means complete.
 Further development is required around virtual local area network (VLAN) and dynamic host configuration protocol (DHCP) setup.